mskcc/collect-qc/README.md

 Extracts data from files ending with .hsmetrics

-- **Thresholding**: Determines if the mean target coverage from each sample falls under the warning or error thresholds.
+- **Threshold**: Determines if the mean target coverage from each sample falls under the warning or error thresholds.

   ```
   hsmetrics: